Borderline Bar and Grill shooting witnesses describe chaos, gunman

 "We heard shots, I looked up and knew exactly what was happening.
 I tried to pull down as many people as I could," said Matthew Estron, who was at the Thousand Oaks, California bar for "college country night."

 He said he didn't hear the gunman say anything.
-The shooter, who was later found dead of a gunshot wound, was identified by law enforcement officials as former Marine Ian David Long, 28, who used a .45 caliber Glock handgun.
+The shooter, who was later found dead of a gunshot wound, was identified by law enforcement officials as former Marine Ian David Long, 28, who served in Afghanistan and was an infantry machine gunner.
+He used a .45 caliber Glock handgun in Wednesday's shooting.

 When Estron heard a pause in gunfire, he assessed the shooter must be reloading his gun, and took the opportunity to throw barstools at the windows in an effort to escape.